+Other scams targeting seniors is Social Security fraud.
 A lot of older people are on social security, and they need that money to survive.
 When a fraudster calls them telling them their social security number has been suspended or has been used for illegal activity, the senior may panic.
 These scammers can even spoof the phone call to make it look like it is coming from the Social Security Administration.
 The thing is, the SSA never suspends social security numbers or benefits and does not call to ask for a fee for issuing a new social security number or fixing the problem.

-This one has been on the news a lot lately.
+This type of seniors scams has been on the news a lot lately.
 An older person gets a phone call, and the caller says, “Grandma?
 It’s me… I am in trouble, and I need money.”
 Often seniors with hearing issues may believe that their grandchild is in trouble and will do anything to help them, including handing over credit card details to pay a “fine” or “bail” to get their grandchild out of trouble.
 These criminals plead with the grandparent not to tell the parents, which helps to cover up the incident.
 Unfortunately, none of it is real; it is just a horrible scam to steal money from older people.

 Lottery or Advance Fee Scam